oscarbau/oscarbau.github.io/README.md

 </ul>
 <p dir="auto" style="text-align: left;">I have worked with International NGOs, Research Institutions, and Government institutions on local, national, regional, and global projects.
 My professional interests are oriented toward the application of remote sensing, GIS, and spatial data analysis to adequately and sustainably manage natural resources.</p>
 <p dir="auto" style="text-align: left;"><strong>Sample of interactive wetland mapping on GEE:</strong></p>
-<p>This application takes landsat 8 images over a specific period, computes a best pixel mosaic, and then calculates NDVI and NWDI indices for the images.
-An interactive slice bar is added so the user can fine tune the water body mapping based on the indices and the elevation of the area of interest.&nbsp;</p>
+<p>This application takes landsat (5,7,8) images over a specific period, computes a best pixel mosaic, and then calculates NDVI and NWDI indices for the images.
+An interactive slide bar is added so the user can fine tune the water body mapping based on NDVI, MDWI, and the elevation of the area of interest.&nbsp;</p>
 <p><iframe src="https://drive.google.com/file/d/11P7h45X9MDnKtys45loBq5d91_RsJ4FS/preview" width="640" height="480"></iframe></p>
-<p><strong>Sample of NDVI time series parallel of different maiz fields on GEE:</strong></p>
+<p><strong>Sample of NDVI time series parallel of different maize fields on GEE:</strong></p>
-<p>This script allows the user to plot NDVI time series for different maize fields using MODIS imagery.
+<p>This script allows the user to plot spectral time series for different maize fields using MODIS imagery.
 This information is useful to understand crop cycles and crop seasonality.
 In general the user can identify different crop stages and differences between fields.
 Eventually the user can also differentiate the crop type on the fields by asessing different trends on the plotted time series.
 The time series of spectral signatures for different bands can contribute to identifying cultivated species.</p>
 <p><iframe src="https://drive.google.com/file/d/11lk01XjJn0XFCnUefBtsfgMDJMq0bEr-/preview" width="640" height="480"></iframe></p>